Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo00_1/readme.md

 some code is there.

-The next project will do clock switching to a default speed of 16 MHz, but use even less program memory for the same LED functionality.
+The next project will do clock switching to a default speed of 16 MHz, but use even less program memory for the same LED functionality, all without touching compiler optimization settings.